tGemechis7/Portfolio/README.md

-I would like to thank microverse team
+I would like to thanks microvesre team

 <p align="right">(<a href="#readme-top">back to top</a>)</p>